wishpond-dev/zoho_crm/README.md

           football_team: "Welland FC"
         }
 ```

-This zoho_crm gem currently does not support batch updates.
-Contacts and Leads must be created or updated individually.

 N.B.
 It appears that zoho will only let 10 concurrent auth tokens be generated for each account.
 These auth tokens can be deleted manually in the 'My Account' section on Zoho.